 UDAN Scheme’s Goals and Structure

-1. Limited Viability Gap Funding
+1. Viability Gap Funding very limited

-2. Airfare Caps and Route Sustainability
+2. Airfare Caps and Route Viability

 4. Awareness and Demand